-Work abroad sounds like an adventure to many people.
-However, a job search in New Zealand requires more than just the obvious New Zealand resume writing and translation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in New Zealand.
+Working abroad sounds like an adventure to many people.
+However, a New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you start planning to go for jobs in New Zealand.

 New Zealand Dress Code for Job Interviews

 It is important to demonstrate at an interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.